osrf-migration/vrx-wiki/tutorials/Adding course elements.md

 ```
 rosrun xacro xacro --inorder example_course.world.xacro > my_world.world
 ```
-If you have a catkin package setup, you can also have this automatically at compile time by modifying your CMakeLists.txt like this:
+If you have a catkin package setup, you can also have this happen automatically at compile time by modifying your CMakeLists.txt like this:
 ```
 find_package(catkin REQUIRED COMPONENTS xacro)
 catkin_package(CATKIN_DEPENDS xacro)